Artist Residency Information

 The Audubon camp operates about 6/10 of a mile away from the Bingham Cottages, bringing (primarily adult) participants from all over the world to enjoy hands-on nature discovery.
 We encourage artist residents to feel welcome in the camp community and to engage with campers while in residence.

-While the Audubon Residency is open to artists in all disciplines and subject matter, we are particularly interested in facilitating artists whose work brings a broader appreciation of the natural environment, culture, and/or history of the coastal Maine ecosystem, and/or supports the mission of the Seabird Restoration Program to promote the conservation of seabirds and their critical habitats.
+While the Audubon Residency is open to artists in all disciplines and subject matter, we are particularly interested in facilitating artists whose work brings a broader appreciation of the natural environment, culture, and/or history of the coastal Maine ecosystem, and/or supports the mission of the Seabird Institute to promote the conservation of seabirds and their critical habitats.

 Get connected online with our Audubon Residency Facebook and our hashtags: #hogislandarts and #auduboncamp